vindar/tgx/docs/intro_basic.md

 `fBox2(-0.5f, 0.5f, -0.5f, 0.5f)`, centered at `fVec2(0.0f, 0.0f)`.

 The difference matters when mixing exact pixel primitives and anti-aliased or sub-pixel primitives.
+As a rule of thumb, use integer coordinates for exact pixel primitives and floating point coordinates for anti-aliased or sub-pixel primitives.

 ## Vector and box classes